'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 Who really gets to choose their path?

-Yet they also highlight a stark reality: not every family can choose their path, and not every child has the same chance to step outside the system.
+They also reveal a stark truth: not every family can choose their path, and not every child has the same chance to step outside the system.

-At its core, the debate isn't just about homeschooling or international schools.
+At its core, the debate isn't simply about homeschooling or international schools.
 It's about who gets to choose their path — and who can't.